 With offices in Birmingham, London, Bristol and Leicester, No5 is divided into core practice groups: Business and Property, Clinical Negligence, Crime, Employment, Family, Immigration, International Human Rights, Personal Injury, Planning and Environment, Public Law and Regulatory and Licensing.
 Each group has a number of sub-specialisms.
 Barristers are supported by dedicated clerking teams, an outstanding library, effective administration, IT support and marketing resources.

-We will recruit up to six candidates to commence 12-month pupillages in 2021 who best meet chambers’ business needs.
-Currently, those needs are for pupils (with a view to tenancy) with the following groups:
+We will recruit up to six candidates to commence 12-month pupillages in 2022 who best meet chambers’ business needs.
+Currently, those needs are for two pupils (with a view to tenancy) within in each of the following groups:

-iii) Personal Injury and Clinical Negligence (based in Birmingham or in London);
+ii) Personal Injury and Clinical Negligence [one pupil to be based in Birmingham and one in London];

-iv) Planning and Environment (based in Birmingham or in London);
+iii) Planning and Environment [pupils to be based in Birmingham or in London];

 Although pupillages will primarily be within a core practice area, pupils might receive exposure to additional areas of practice in their first six and may be expected to undertake work in areas beyond their principal area of interest in their second six.